-The Commission consists of three Commissioners: one from each Nebraska Congressional District.
+The Commission consists of four Commissioners: one from each Nebraska Congressional District and one At Large.
 Commissioners are appointed by the Governor, with the approval of the Legislature, for staggered six year terms.
-One Commissioner must be an attorney, and one Commissioner must be a licensed Nebraska real property appraiser.
-State law prohibits Commissioners from holding any other position of profit or business engagement which interferes with or is inconsistent with his or her duties as a Commissioner.
+At least two Commissioners must be attorneys and one Commissioner must be a licensed Nebraska real property appraiser.
+State law prohibits Commissioners from holding any other position of profit or business engagement which interferes with or is inconsistent with the duties as a Commissioner.